 I suggest booking this snorkel trip within the first couple days of visiting Caye Caulker.
 The stunning Hol Chan Marine Reserve will inspire you to keep exploring underwater throughout your Central America travels!

 The area around The Split is the spot for tourists, locals, and expats to meet and mingle over cocktails and half-submerged dining furniture.

 Legend has it that, in 1961, devastating Hurricane Hattie single-handedly created this iconic divide.
-But others say that locals hand-dug it after the cyclone, in an effort to create a passable channel for boats.
+While others say that locals hand-dug it after the cyclone in an effort to create a passable channel for boats.
 Either way, this narrow channel of sparkling Caribbean Sea is ideal for enjoying all kinds of water activities.

 What to Do at The Split